UMBC-Protocol-Analysis-Lab/CPSA-Summer-Session/homeworks/homework3.md

 ## Deliverable
 1. Completed models 4 & 5
 2. A writeup of whether each protocol is secure or not, and if not secure, what the adversary has done to create the attack.
-    1. Submit your brief writeup.
-Please use complete sentences.
+Use complete sentences.

 ## Submission
 The submission form can be found [here](https://docs.google.com/forms/d/e/1FAIpQLScT-wwKUuiIOqz9NjtkG3XccR4h40zk24OzLTBH9e0OF9Jurg/viewform?usp=publish-editor)